Pawnee Guard

 ● Late war -1865- impressions

-● Union Infantry, particularly United States Colored Troops, welcome
+● Confederate & Union Infantry, particularly United States Colored Troops, welcome

 ● No cavalry – artillery, sutlers, and exhibitors by invitation only

-● Civilian camping – must preregister and apply in advance due to limited space
+● Civilian camping representation of the Town of Newport – due to limited space make your reservation

 ● No RV or modern camping